Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for indirect detection

 This definition is in analogy to what is usually denoted in the literature as ``$J$-factor'', which is typically limited on the standard lore of s-wave annihilations, where $\sv$ is velocity independent.
-In that case the expression can be significantly simplified by noting that the integrals of $f(\vec{x}, \vec{v}_i)$ over $d^3v_i$ simply yield the corresponding DM density while $S (v_\s{rel}) = 1$.
+In the latter case, the velocity boost factor can be omitted, i.e. $\langle S (v_\s{rel}) \rangle = 1$.
 The lack of tangible signals from the simplest WIMP scenarios motivates the exploration of more general models in which non-trivial velocity dependence in the thermally averaged cross-section can arise.
-For example, there exist models in which s-wave annihilations are forbidden or severely suppressed, and hence p-wave processes become relevant~\cite{hagelin_perhaps_1984,kim_minimal_2007,pospelov_secluded_2008,lee_singlet_2008}, leading to $S(v_\s{rel}) \propto v_\s{rel}^2$.
-Alternatively, non-perturbative effects due to long-range interactions in the non-relativistic limit, commonly known as Sommerfeld enhancement, can introduce an additional velocity dependence which can be well approximated by inverse powers of $v_{\textrm{rel}}$~\cite{iengo_sommerfeld_2009,dent_thermal_2010,slatyer_sommerfeld_2010,tulin_beyond_2013}.
-However, it is important to note that in the modelling of GC emissions associated with DM annihilation one of the main sources of uncertainty is the DM density distribution in the very centre of our galaxy.
-Therefore, we in the following first turn our attention to the values of $J$ under the assumption of $S(v_\s{rel}) = 1$ and subsequently consider a range of velocity dependences that can arise in the annihilations processes.
+For example, there exist theoretical proposals in which s-wave annihilations are forbidden or severely suppressed, and hence p-wave processes become relevant~\cite{hagelin_perhaps_1984,kim_minimal_2007,pospelov_secluded_2008,lee_singlet_2008}, leading to $S(v_\s{rel}) \propto v_\s{rel}^2$.
+Alternatively, non-perturbative effects due to long-range interactions in the non-relativistic limit, commonly known as Sommerfeld enhancement, can introduce an additional velocity dependence, which can be in certain limiting cases well approximated by inverse powers of $v_{\textrm{rel}}$~\cite{iengo_sommerfeld_2009,dent_thermal_2010,slatyer_sommerfeld_2010,tulin_beyond_2013}.
+However, it is important to note that in the modeling of GC emissions associated with DM annihilation one of the main sources of uncertainty is the DM density distribution in the very center of our galaxy.
+Therefore, we in the following first turn our attention to the values of $J$-factor under the assumption of $S(v_\s{rel}) = 1$ and subsequently consider a range of possible velocity dependences that can arise in the annihilations processes.
 We again obtain central values and h.p.d. regions from the sampling of the galactic mass model described in section~\ref{sec:mass_depomposition}, but this time our results need to be taken with a degree of caution; since the innermost data used in our analysis lies at $R \sim 2 \; \s{kpc}$, the derived quantities are extrapolations of our model and are primarily driven by our assumptions regarding the DM density profiles.
-Furthermore, around the GC, the dynamics are dominated by the bulge, which exhibits triaxial morphology and therefore can not be fully captured by the axisymmetric distribution functions used in this work.
-On the other hand, due to the lack of observational constraints and the complex structure of the region, we believe that our results still provide valuable projections for astrophysical factors of the GC.
+Furthermore, around the GC, the dynamics are dominated by the bulge, which exhibits triaxial morphology and, therefore, can not be fully captured by the axisymmetric distribution functions used in this work.
+On the other hand, due to the lack of observational constraints and the complex structure of the region, we believe that our results still provide valuable estimates for the astrophysical factor associated with the GC.